Read more about our Hybrid Model here.

 11:45 – 12:45 Office Hours

 1:30 – 2:30 Collaboration

-The realities of a high school class schedule creates challenges with establishing a cohort of students that stay together for all courses and activities.
+Cohorting: The realities of a high school class schedule creates challenges with establishing a cohort of students that stay together for all courses and activities.
 Recognizing this, we will stress the importance of face coverings, social and physical distancing, and limiting group gatherings.
-Desks will be placed a minimum of 6 feet apart and arranged to face the same direction to minimize face-to-face contact.
+Desks will be placed a minimum of 6 feet apart and arranged facing the same direction to minimize face-to-face contact.

-Additionally, we have created separate break and lunch spaces for students and staggered release times to minimize opportunities for students to gather.
+Additionally, passing periods will be staggered to minimize congregated movement through hallways.
+Separate break and lunch spaces have been created for students and end of the school day release times are staggered to minimize opportunities for students to gather.

 Social and Emotional Learning & Wellness

 MCHS will continue to implement SEL in our tone-setting and curriculum concentrating in the areas of:

 - Responsible Decision-Making

 These areas will help to reduce anxiety for our students as they start the hybrid model.
 We want to ensure that students have the tools needed in order to follow state covid guidelines and respect all students, faculty, and staff.